BrandonOakes/Python3-and-Javascript-Data-Structure-Implementations/README.md

 ### Abstract data structures to be implemented from scratch include:

-- 'Linked List'
+- Linked List
-- 'Binary Tree'
+- Binary Tree
-- 'Graph'
+- Graph

 and more to come ...